arago/OGIT/README.md

 Please see the [Beginners Tutorial](https://github.com/arago/OGIT/wiki/Graph-API-Tutorial) to find the first steps with OGIT and the OGIT API.

-For additional information about how to work with OGIT please look at the [Getting started - Part 1](https://github.com/arago/OGIT/wiki/Getting-Started-Part-1) to find out how to authenticate with and retrieve information from the OGIT database.
-Further information about how to store your own data in the OGIT database please have a look at out [Getting started - Part 2](https://github.com/arago/OGIT/wiki/Getting-Started-Part-2).

 A complete reference for the OGIT API is found here: [API documentation](../../wiki/API-Reference)

 -----------